kerenrachev/WeClean/README.md

 ## :information_source: About
-- Fo you spend a lot of time and energy on searching after a cleaner?
+- Do you spend a lot of time and energy on searching after a cleaner?
 - Do you want to be able to read recommendations before ordering a cleaner?
 - Are you a cleaner that is looking for new customers?
 <h4 align="center">This app solves the problem!</br>